 The position of the chief of staff is very crucial, indicating that many political leaders might have met with Kyari after his Germany trip and got exposed to the virus.

 In this piece, Legit.ng highlights Nigerian state governors who have tested for the virus; those whose results came out positive and those who tested negative.

 The COVID-19 test became important for the governors after one of them, whom they were exposed to during a meeting, later tested positive for the virus.

-So far, three state governors have tested positive for the virus.
+So far, seven state governors have tested positive for the virus.
 They are: